Vexflip/website-vexflip/content/english/activities/norma-loops.md

   description: Norma Loops (also spelled NormaLoops) is an exhilarating
-    four‑seasons mountain coaster located at the entrance of the La Norma ski resort in the French Alps—Villarodin‑Bourget, Savoie.Norma Loops (also spelled NormaLoops) is an exhilarating four‑seasons mountain coaster.
+    four‑seasons mountain coaster located at the entrance of the La Norma ski resort in the French Alps—Villarodin‑Bourget, Savoie.Norma Loops (also spelled NormaLoops) is an exhilarating four‑seasons mountain coaster. this is a test
   visibleInCMS: true

 ---